A unified framework of transformations based on the Jordan-Wigner transformation

-The most basic and widely used mapping is Jordan-Wigner (JW) transformation~\cite{jordan1928pauli,somma2002simulating,nielsen2005fermionic,whitfield2011simulation}, and another primary mapping is Parity transformation.
-JW and Parity transformations map single-fermion operators of $M$-orbit fermionic systems to multi-qubit Pauli operators acting nontrivially on $\order{M}$ qubits.
-For convenience, if a mapping maps the fermion operators to the multi-qubit Pauli operators, we define the largest number of qubits on which the mapped operators act nontrivially as the Pauli weight of the corresponding mapping.
-Combing JW and Parity transformations, Bravyi and Kitaev introduced Bravyi-Kitaev (BK) transformation~\cite{bravyi2002fermionic,seeley2012bravyi,tranter2015b}.
-BK-tree transformation~\cite{havlivcek2017operator} is the generalization of BK transformation.
-The Pauli weight of BK and BK-tree transformations is $\order{\log M}$.
-Many works have been done to compare these transformations~\cite{tranter2018comparison,tranter2015b,seeley2012bravyi}.
-Besides BK-tree transformation, the work~\cite{havlivcek2017operator} also introduced Segmented Bravyi-Kitaev (SBK) transformation.
-SBK transformation is defined on a rectangular lattice, and BK-tree transformation is applied on every row of the lattice.
-Similarly, the E-type auxiliary qubit mapping (AQM)~\cite{steudtner2019quantum} applies JW transformation on every row of the lattice and attaches one qubit to every row to store the parity of this row.
-We refer to these mentioned mappings as the traditional mappings in the rest of the paper.
-They are all built based on JW transformation.
+The most basic and widely used mapping is the Jordan-Wigner (JW) transformation~\cite{jordan1928pauli,somma2002simulating,nielsen2005fermionic,whitfield2011simulation}, and another primary mapping used is the parity transformation.
+The JW and the parity transformations map operators of $M$-orbital fermionic systems to Pauli strings of length $\order{M}$.
+Combing the JW and parity transformations, Bravyi and Kitaev introduced the Bravyi-Kitaev (BK) transformation~\cite{bravyi2002fermionic,seeley2012bravyi,tranter2015b}, and then the BK-tree transformation~\cite{havlivcek2017operator} was introduced as a generalization of the BK transformation.
+The Pauli weight of the BK and BK-tree transformations is $\order{\log M}$.
+Although the Pauli weight is reduced from $\order{M}$ to $\order{\log M}$, the Pauli strings become discontiguous.
+Those transformations have been compared in many works~\cite{tranter2018comparison,tranter2015b,seeley2012bravyi}.
+Besides the BK-tree transformation, the work~\cite{havlivcek2017operator} also introduced the Segmented Bravyi-Kitaev (SBK) transformation.
+The SBK transformation is defined on a $W \times H$ lattice model, and the BK-tree transformation is applied to every row of the lattice.
+Similarly, the E-type auxiliary qubit mapping (E-type AQM)~\cite{steudtner2019quantum} applies the JW transformation to every row of the lattice and attaches one qubit to every row to store the parity of this row.
+For a $W \times H$ lattice system, the Pauli weight of the SBK transformation is $\order{\log W +H} $, and the Pauli weight of the E-type AQM is $\order{W+H}$.
+The Pauli weight of the SBK transformation is usually greater than that of the BK and BK-tree transformations, but for nearest interaction models, it performs better.
+The Pauli weight of the E-type AQM is usually greater than that of the BK and BK-tree transformations.
+However, when we take the limitation of two-qubit gate manipulation into consideration, it is not the same case.
+We refer to those mentioned mappings as traditional mappings in the rest of the paper.
+They are all built based on the JW transformation.